Ken Cuthbertson

-Kenneth James Cuthbertson (born May 7, 1951) is a Canadian author who has written and edited several books.
-He was the editor of the Queen's Alumni Review magazine.
+Kenneth James Cuthbertson (born May 7, 1951) is a Canadian author who has written eight books and edited two others.
+He was the editor of the Queen's Alumni Review magazine from 1987 until 2014.

 Early life and education

 Cuthbertson was born in Kingston, Ontario.
 He studied modern American history at Queen's University in Kingston, graduating with an Honors BA in 1974 and earning a Master of Arts degree at Western University in London, Ontario, in 1975.
 After working as a journalist for five years, he returned to university and graduated from Queen's Law with his JD degree in 1983.

 Journalism career

-After university education, Cuthbertson worked at a metropolitan Toronto weekly newspaper in Scarborough, The Regina Leader Post, The London Free Press, and The Kingston Whig-Standard, the latter while attending law school at Queen's University.
-In 1986, he took a job with the Queen's Alumni Review magazine, serving for one year as assistant editor, and then as editor from 1987 to 2014.
-From 1981 to 1982, he served as the Kingston correspondent for CBC Radio, Ottawa.
+After his university education, Cuthbertson worked at a metropolitan Toronto weekly newspaper in Scarborough, The Regina Leader Post, The London Free Press, and The Kingston Whig-Standard, the latter while attending law school at Queen's University.
+In 1986, he took a job with the Queen's Alumni Review magazine, serving for one year as assistant editor and then as editor from 1987 to 2014.
+From 1981 to 1982, he served as the Kingston correspondent for CBC Radio, Ottawa, and as the Kingston "stringer" for the Toronto Sun newspaper.